DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL035.md

 # REFL035
-## Don't call Invoke on a generic definition.
+## Don't call Invoke on a generic definition

 | Topic    | Value
 | :--      | :--